What makes a healthy community? Quite a lot, actually.

 Data is typically presented in comparison to other counties, state average, national average, or Healthy People 2020 targets.
 Data is primarily from state and national public health sources and the source is identified for each indicator.
 Indicators illustrate how our community compares to national, state, and local health measures.
 They are not indicators of individual hospital or health provider quality.

-We encourage you to explore the dashboards and demographics provided here for Antrim, Benzie, Grand Traverse, Kalkaska, and Leelanau counties, This information may help you and your organization better understand the health needs present in our community and identify ways you can work with others to address health issues and improve health outcomes.
+We encourage you to explore the dashboards and demographics provided here for Antrim, Benzie, Grand Traverse, Kalkaska, and Leelanau counties.
+There are also a variety of state and local reports, promising practices, and national funding opportunities that may be of use.
+This information may help you and your organization better understand the health needs present in our community and identify ways you can work with others to address health issues and improve health outcomes.

 Frequently Asked Questions